NanCunChild/ncc_blog/content/posts/hugo_deploy_diary/index.en.md

 Big news: NCC has moved house!

 It started when Alibaba Cloud slid into my DMs like a bureaucratic ex, demanding I fix some ICP filing I forgot years ago.
 I tried to re-apply multiple times, but got rejected every time (turns out I checked the wrong jurisdiction box... **massive facepalm**).
-On top of that, my old 200M server was running like a **potato**.
+On top of that, my old 200M server was running like a **potato** (This server does not being promised with any mininum bandwith, they just tell you the peak is 200Mbps).
 It was lagging so hard I thought I was on dial-up.
 So, I found Hostdare's CN2 GIA route in the US. $12 a month, no lag, and bandwidth that actually works? **Stonks**. 📈

 While backing up, I realized my old WordPress blog was a dinosaur.
 Every page load was a spinning wheel of death.
 The PHP backend was working overtime just to render a header.
 It felt bloated.
 Then I remembered the static site gang: Hexo, Hugo, etc. Perfect for CDN caching and speed.
 Plus, I get to **Marie Kondo** (delete) all those weird WordPress features I never use.
 It sparks joy.